 However, her (possible) trip along the Nile in 1889/1900 may have seen her back to her old self and ready for adventures new!

 They will be added here in due course – meanwhile click on the links to get an idea!

 The publication of her classic monograph ‘Southern Arabia’ (1900)

 A schedule of her journeys to Palestine in the 1900s and adventures there

-Her controversial interfering in Jerusalem and her bookshop there
+Her controversial interfering in Jerusalem (see reference below to Charlotte Hussey).

 The notorious ‘Bethel Seal’ incident.
 Did Mabel ‘plant’ her ceramic seal from the Hadramaut as a token of remembrance for Theodore in the early 1900s and sparking an unsolved mystery?